Service launched in Derbyshire to help elderly stay at home

 As well as providing a portal through which people can readily access information about services they may need regularly or haven’t heard of before, the vSPA will also be a port of call for health and social care professionals and voluntary organisations who may refer their clients to the service.

 It is thought that health professionals will feel more comfortable with elderly and frail people being at home with the introduction of the new service rather than go to hospital as it will provide a point of reference for residents to use and feel more confident in their abilities to look after themselves in their own homes.
-Alongside such mobility aids as hand rails and walk in showers, the service will be able to ensure that people are able “to stay independent at home”, according to Dr Ben Milton, Chair of NHS North Derbyshire CCG, in this article.
+Alongside such mobility aids as hand rails and walk in baths and showers, the service will be able to ensure that people are able “to stay independent at home”, according to Dr Ben Milton, Chair of NHS North Derbyshire CCG, in this article.

 The service will link the area’s most vulnerable with the details of a wide range of services and organisations that can further help them in their everyday lives or after an incident or illness.